• Skip to main content

 This biscuits and gravy recipe is super low in calories and very Weight Watcher Friendly.
 Breakfast is one of my most favorite meals of the day.
 I love bacon, eggs, hash browns, biscuits, and gravy...you name it.
 I know biscuits and gravy is a Southern menu item and I live in the North.
 Whenever I go to a restaurant for breakfast, I'll always look to see if there is biscuits and gravy on the menu and I'll order that.
 This biscuits and gravy recipe is so good.

-The biscuits were made with the famous 2 ingredient dough and the recipe made about 8 biscuits.
+The biscuits were made with the famous 2 ingredient Dough and the recipe made about 8 biscuits.
 If you don't like your biscuits really tiny and thin, then just roll them out thicker.
 Please note, the points value will be different then.
 Just use your recipe builder to figure out points.

 If you are dairy free, use regular almond milk and a dairy free greek yogurt like Daiya.